JaredDavis5844/MIST-4610-Project/README.md

 **Explanation of Data Model:**

 Our model is based on the structure of a UFC event management system.
-At the base of the model is the PPV entity, which represents each major UFC event.
-Each of the PPV event involves several entities, including fighters, commentary crew, venues, referees, and detailed statistics about the fights.
+At the base of the model is the PPV Main Event entity, which each represent an individual UFC fight.
+Each PPV Main Event involves several entities, including fighters, commentary crew, venues, referees, and detailed statistics about the fights.
 Each fighter in the PPV has a corresponding social media following, title reign history, head coach, and fight kit.

 * PPV Main Event: This entity is the central focus, capturing the event's details like the card number, date, PPV buys, and gate revenue.
 A one-to-many relationship exists between the PPV and the venue where the event takes place, as each PPV event occurs in a specific venue.
 It also has a many-to-many relationship with Fighters of Headliner as there can be multiple fighters on each main event and each fighter can be on multiple different PPVs.